RolandFaure/SRA-metagenome-sketches-databases/Hypervectors/README.md

 #### Output Format

 The `.bin` file contains a byte-packed vector where each value is stored as an int32.
 Values should be divided by sqrt(d) before local usage or uploaded as such on similarity.logan-search.org and in other commands of this tool suite.

-## Database Download

-The database is downloadable [here](https://drive.proton.me/urls/M9SG6CJ37W#IZz0B0LoLvX8) (https://drive.proton.me/urls/M9SG6CJ37W#IZz0B0LoLvX8):

-### Database Contents

-In the database, you will find five files:

-- **dimension.txt** — Contains a single number representing the dimension of the hypervectors (should be 2048)
-- **metadata.txt** — Contains the list of all accessions with their corresponding metadata
-- **vectors.bin** — Contains all the hypervectors in byte format.
-Each vector is a concatenation of 2048 int32 values.
-Each value is stored as an int for convenience but should be divided by sqrt(2048) when used.
-The file is the concatenation of the hypervectors in the order described in metadata.txt
-- **vector_norms.txt** — A TSV file containing the norm of all the hypervectors
-- **all_errors_confidence_interval_95.txt** — A file containing precomputed 95% confidence intervals

-**Note:** This is a temporary small database for testing purposes.

 ### Comparing Datasets Against the Database